-The global ecommerce sales exceeded $4 trillion in 2020 and is expected to grow to $6.3 trillion by the end of 2024.
-Most of it consists of retail ecommerce, but a growing number of rental businesses have also seen the growth opportunity in ecommerce.
+The global ecommerce sales exceeded $4 trillion in 2020 and are expected to grow to $6.3 trillion by the end of 2024.
+Most of it consists of retail ecommerce, but a growing number of rental businesses have also seen growth opportunities in ecommerce.
 In a time when customers have so many alternatives to choose from, the companies that can provide the best multi-channel customer experience will win.

 In the consumer rental industry, having an online presence today is essential because of the way modern consumers search for information.
 According to Statista, 67% of consumers prefer making bookings online because of its convenience and saved time.
 Furthermore, 54% feel that they can find better deals online in terms of selection and price.